apache/mxnet/docs/how_to/security.md

 * Using `kvstore.set_optimizer` one can use a custom optimizer to combine gradients.
 This optimizer code is sent to the server nodes as a pickle file.
 A server does not perform any further validation of the pickle file and simply executes the code trusting the sender (worker).
 * Since there is no authentication between nodes, a malicious actor running on the same network can launch a Denial of Service (DoS) attack by sending data that can overwhelm/crash a scheduler or other server nodes.

-For security conscious users it is highly recommended that the following best practices be followed when using MXNet:
+It is highly recommended that the following best practices be followed when using MXNet:

 * Run MXNet with least privilege, i.e. not as root.
 * Run MXNet training jobs inside a secure and isolated environment.
 If you are using a cloud provider like Amazon AWS, running your training job inside a [private VPC] (https://aws.amazon.com/vpc/) is a good way to accomplish this.
 Additionally, configure your network security settings so as to only allow connections that the cluster nodes require.